vbonvin/H0_tension/README.md

 -- A fancy way to represent the tension between Hubble constant measurements --

 ### This is amazing, can I use it?
 Sure.
 You can always reach us (see below) if you'd like an updated/modified version.
 We're not charging citations (yet), a simple acknowledgment will suffice.
+The code is licensed under GPL3.0 (see LICENSE)

 ### Are you planning to update this plot when new measurements come out?
 We sure do.
 Let us know if we missed a new result